 I bought this truck in 2005 after originally wanting an Expedition, but I absolutely love it.
 I am still driving it but am looking for something new.
 It got me through college several states from home and a huge move for a new job even more states away from home.
 It has been very dependable, however it is just getting old and many small annoying things are starting to go wrong with it.
 For spending most of its life in Midwest winters it has surprisingly little rust on the body and still looks great.
 I regret having to get rid of it but it has served its purpose very well and is an extremely comfortable ride.
 I definitely want to stick with another vehicle about the size of this.

-by BRYAN on Jan 30, 2010 Vehicle: 1994 Ford Explorer Eddie Bauer 2dr SUV 4WD
+by Connie on May 30, 2010 Vehicle: 1994 Ford Explorer Eddie Bauer 2dr SUV 4WD

 † Edmunds.com received the highest numerical score in the proprietary J.D.
 Power 2014 Third-Party Automotive Website Evaluation Study℠.
 Results based on responses from 3,381 responses, measuring 14 companies and measures third-party automotive website usefulness among new and used vehicle shoppers.
 Proprietary study results are based on experiences and perceptions of owners surveyed from January 2014.
 Your experiences may vary.
 Visit jdpower.com.